I think it’s a good time to look back at top Detroit Tiger shortstops of the past.

 Until Alan Trammell arrived at Tiger Stadium, no one other than Bush or Rogell had ever played as many as 750 games at shortstop for the Tigers.
 Tram played 2,139 games over twenty seasons as Lou Whitaker’s double play partner.
 He was dependable in the field and at the plate, consistently productive at or near the top of the lineup.
 He hit a very nice .285/.352/.415.
 Trammell finished in the top ten in the MVP voting three times, as high as second in 1987.
 He had decent if not great range and sports a .977 lifetime fielding percentage.
 Baseball-Reference.com ranks him as the eleventh greatest shortstop of all time.
-Yet he peaked at 36.8 percent in Hall of Fame voting in 2012, and with the crowded ballot these days, he’s not likely to go much higher.
+Yet he peaked at 36.8 percent in Hall of Fame voting in 2012.
+Luckily, the Modern Baseball Era Committee exists now.

 Alan Trammell is easily the greatest Detroit shortstop of all time.
 But there’s a footnote.
 Harvey Kuenn played for the Tigers from 1952 to 1959, including 747 games at shortstop, fourth on the club’s all-time list.
 For five seasons, from 1953 through 1957, he was the regular shortstop.
 In 1958 he was moved to center field, where he spent most of the rest of his career.
 Kuenn hit .353 and won the batting title in 1959, then was famously traded for the home run king, Rocky Colavito.